Giovanna Berneri: Spanish Civil War

-More war: arrest, imprisonment, lengthy deportation, trial and more imprisonment
+Second World War: arrest, imprisonment, lengthy deportation, trial and more imprisonment

 War was declared by France at the end of the summer in 1939, and in May 1940 the German army invaded France.
 The north and the west of the country came under direct military control while in the south of France a collaborationist puppet régime was installed.
 On 18 October 1940 Giovanna Berneri was arrested, like other Italian political refugees, at the behest of the Italian government and held at the prison of La Santé for three months.
-By this time her elder daughter had married an Anglo-Italian intellectual and emigrated to London.
-Her younger daughter spent time in a French internment camp for enemy aliens, and may have spent the later war years in the United States.
+By this time her elder daughter had married Vernon Richards, an Anglo-Italian intellectual and emigrated to London.
+Her younger daughter Giliana Berneri spent time in a French internment camp for enemy aliens, and may have spent the later war years in the United States.

 In February 1941 Giovanna Berneri was transferred to Austria and from there to Germany, where she spent approximately five months in detention in a succession of prisons, before being returned to Austria, and from there to Italy.
 On 25 August 1941 she was condemned to spend a year in prison in Lacedonia (Avellino) for "having engaged in subversive activities abroad which endangered the political conduct of the state" (per "aver svolto all’estero attività sovversiva dimostrandosi elemento pericoloso per gli ordinamenti politici dello Stato").